-1 x Conservative Group member (to be confirmed)

-1 x Liberal Democrat Group member (to be confirmed)

-(4) That the draft terms of reference of the Joint Constitutions Review Group, as set out in Appendix 2 to the report submitted to the Committee, be approved.

-- Group, which will be to review the Guildford Borough Council Constitution, alongside the Waverley Borough Council Constitution, and to report back with their recommendations to both the Corporate Governance and Standards Committee at Guildford and the Standards and General Purposes Committee at Waverley.
-The Corporate Governance and Standards Committee will then have the opportunity to consider any recommendations from the Joint Constitutions Review Group relating to this Council's Constitution and may make appropriate recommendations to the Council to approve any changes. - (6) That, from among those councillors appointed, the Committee, appoints a co-chairman of the Joint Constitutions Review Group.
+- 1 x Conservative Group member (to be confirmed) - 1 x Liberal Democrat Group member (to be confirmed) - (4) That the draft terms of reference of the Joint Constitutions Review Group, as set out in Appendix 2 to the report submitted to the Committee, be approved. - (5) That the Committee notes the purpose of the Joint Constitutions Review Group, which will be to review the Guildford Borough Council Constitution, alongside the Waverley Borough Council Constitution, and to report back with their recommendations to both the Corporate Governance and Standards Committee at Guildford and the Standards and General Purposes Committee at Waverley.
+The Corporate Governance and Standards Committee would then have the opportunity to consider any recommendations from the Joint Constitutions Review Group relating to this Council's Constitution and may make appropriate recommendations to the Council to approve any changes. - (6) That, from among those councillors appointed, the Committee, appoints a co-chairman of the Joint Constitutions Review Group.